-Unacceptable Acceptable Good Excellent

-There is no recognizable thesis or it is unintelligible due to grammatical errors.
-There is a thesis statement that takes a position on an arguable point, but it may not be fully developed.
-It is largely free of grammatical errors.
-There is a thesis statement that takes a clear position on an arguable point.
-It is written in grammatically correct language.
-It demonstrates an effort to interpret a historical phenomenon.
-There is a thesis statement that is original and/or creative in its presentation of an argument about a historical phenomenon.
+Unacceptable Acceptable Good Excellent There is no recognizable thesis There is a thesis statement that takes a position on an arguable There is a thesis statement that takes a clear position on an arguable point.
+There is a thesis statement that is original and/or creative in its presentation of an argument about a historical or it is unintelligible due to grammatical point, but it may not be fully developed.
+It is largely free of It is written in grammatically correct language.
+It demonstrates an effort phenomenon.
 It is forcefully or persuasively presented in well-written language.
-It previews the argumentative line of the essay and the evidence that will be used.
+It previews the argumentative line errors. grammatical errors. to interpret a historical phenomenon. of the essay and the evidence that will be used.
 Unacceptable Acceptable Good Excellent